 the process $V^n-A$ is a $\QQ$-supermartingale.
 In particular, we have

 where $M_t=\EE^{\QQ}[x+(\hH\cdot S)_T+A_T|\FF_t]$ is a $\QQ$-martingale.
-Indeed, $(\hH\cdot S)_T\in\lone(\QQ)$ by assumption and $A_T\in \lone(\QQ)$ because the process $-A= (\hH - \hH)\cdot S-A$ is a $\QQ$-supermartingale.
+Indeed, $(\hH\cdot S)_T\in\lone(\QQ)$ by assumption and $A_T\in \lone (\QQ)$ because the process $-A= (\hH- \hH)\cdot S-A$ is a $\QQ$-supermartingale.

 From the above we conclude that the processes $V^n-A+M-M_0$, $n\in\N$, are uniformly lower bounded $\QQ$-supermartingales starting at zero.
-Therefore, we can use the Koml\'os-type Lemma 5.2.(1), p.~14 in \cite{FolKra97}, to extract a Fatou-convergent sequence of convex combinations.
-By the convexity of our constraint sets, these convex combinations are still of the form $(\tilde{H}^n-\hH)\cdot S - A + M-M_0$ and converge towards a lower bounded $\QQ$-supermartingale, which we write in the form $V-A+M-M_0$, for some semimartingale $V$.
-Using the properties of Fatou-convergence and the already assumed convergence of the terminal values $(H^n\cdot S)_T$ we have
+Therefore, we can use the Koml\'os-type lemma (Lemma 5.2(1), page 14, in~\cite{FolKra97}) to extract a Fatou-convergent sequence of convex combinations.
+By the convexity of our constraint sets, these convex combinations are still of the form $(\tilde{H}^n-\hH)\cdot S - A + M-M_0$ and converge toward a lower bounded $\QQ$-supermartingale, which we write in the form $V-A+M-M_0$, for some semimartingale $V$.
+Using the properties of Fatou-convergence and the already assumed convergence of the terminal values $(H^n\cdot S)_T$, we have

-Since the processes $M$ and $A$ are independent of $n$ we also have Fatou-convergence of $V^n$ towards $V$.
-It is important to note that Fatou-convergence is measure-independent (as long as we stay in the same equivalence class), so that, for each pair $(\QQ',A')\in\NN$, the $\QQ'$-supermartingale $V^n-A'$ Fatou-converges towards $V-A'$.
-The processes $\hH\cdot S$ and $A'$ are locally bounded ($\hH\cdot S$ is by assumption whereas $A'$ is thanks to predictability and the \cd property) so all $V^n-A'$ are locally bounded from below, with the same localization sequence.
+Since the processes $M$ and $A$ are independent of $n$, we also have Fatou-convergence of $V^n$ toward $V$.
+It is important to note that Fatou-convergence is measure-independent (as long as we stay in the same equivalence class), so that, for each pair $(\QQ',A')\in\NN$, the $\QQ'$-supermartingale $V^n-A'$ Fatou-converges toward $V-A'$.
+The processes $\hH\cdot S$ and $A'$ are locally bounded ($\hH\cdot S$ is by assumption whereas $A'$ is thanks to predictability and the c\`{a}dl\`{a}g property) so all $V^n-A'$ are locally bounded from below, with the same localization sequence.
 It follows that their Fatou limit $V-A'$ is a locally-bounded-from-below local $\QQ'$-supermartingale for each $(\QQ',A')\in\NN$.